Southern France Road Trip 2026: Route, Map & Provence

 - October: 18–23 °C, mild autumn, stable weather conditions, favorable prices.

-- November to March: Temperatures between 8 and 16 °C, lots of rain in November (the wettest month), Mistral winds (up to 100 km/h!), but calm.
+- November to March: 8–16 °C, lots of rain in November (the wettest month), Mistral wind (up to 100 km/h!), but calm.
 Only for hardcore campers.

-A7 safety – what you really need to know: The question "„a7 France dangerous“ is frequently googled, usually for good reason.
-The A7 (Autoroute du Soleil) is considered one of the most dangerous highways in Europe – not because of the poor road surface, but because of extreme traffic volume In summer.
-In July and August, over 200,000 vehicles travel daily on the Lyon–Marseille section alone.
+A7 Safety – What You Really Need to Know: The question "is the A7 in France dangerous?" is frequently Googled, usually for good reason.
+The A7 (Autoroute du Soleil) is considered one of the most dangerous motorways in Europe – not because of poor road conditions, but because of extreme traffic volume in the summer.
+In July and August, over 200,000 vehicles travel the Lyon–Marseille section alone each day.
 Traffic jams can stretch up to 200 km, with delays of up to 6 hours at the toll booths.
-Additionally, the lanes are narrow, there is heavy truck traffic, and there is no room to maneuver in tunnels or on bridges.
+In addition, the lanes are narrow, there is a lot of truck traffic, and there are no alternative routes in tunnels or on bridges.

-My recommendation for the A7: Drive at night between 11 pm and 5 am, even in July/August from 3 to 7 a.m..
-Alternatively: completely outside of the summer holidays (i.e., June or September).
-A third option: the parallel one.
-N7 (National 7) It's quieter, toll-free, but significantly slower – however, you'll pass through historic towns like Valence, Orange, and Avignon.
-A much better choice for relaxed travelers.
+My recommendation for the A7: Drive at night between 11 pm and 5 am, and in July/August even from 3 am to 7 am.
+Alternatively: travel completely outside of the summer holidays (i.e., June or September).
+A third option: the parallel N7 (Nationale 7) is quieter, toll-free, but significantly slower – however, you'll pass through historic towns like Valence, Orange, and Avignon.
+For relaxed travelers, it's a much better choice.

-Drone rules in France: Drone registration with the DGAC Online (free), insurance is mandatory for drones over 250g.
-Restricted areas: National parks (Calanques, Cévennes, Mercantour), cities, military zones.
+Drone regulations in France: Drone registration with the DGAC online (free of charge), insurance is mandatory for drones over 250g.
+Restricted zones: National parks (Calanques, Cévennes, Mercantour), cities, military zones.
 The Gorges du Verdon is partially a drone-free zone.
-App Geoportal shows the current drone zones.
+The Geoportail app shows the current drone zones.

-My personal highlight from 3 trips to the South of France: Sunrise at Valensole Plateau Mid-July, when the lavender fields glow purple in the first light and it's just you and a drone.
-Followed by a café in a small village and a full day without a plan along the...
-Route des Crêtes above the Calanques.
+My personal highlight from three trips to the South of France: Sunrise on the Plateau de Valensole in mid-July, when the lavender fields glow purple in the first light and it's just you and a drone around.
+Followed by a coffee in a small village and a whole day without a plan along the Route des Crêtes above the Calanques.

 FAQ: Southern France Road Trip – Frequently Asked Questions